A Showdown Between World Elite Mastercard And Visa Infinite

 On the World Elite Mastercard side, they offer Mastercard World Experiences.

-With this perk, you can get preferred access and complimentary upgrades on all kinds of offers, such as upscale retailers and resorts.
+With this perk, you can get preferred access and complimentary upgrades to a wide range of offers, including upscale retailers and resorts.

 Best World Elite and Visa Infinite credit cards